-As of June 30, 2012, the consolidated endowment for William & Mary totaled $644.2 million — another new high watermark!
-Compared to the previous year’s total of $624.7 million, the endowment increased by $19.5 million, or 3.1 percent.
-Strong gift flow and substantial increases in the value of assets held in external trusts were main drivers of asset growth.
-While matching its blended benchmark, investment performance limited overall growth as the William & Mary Investment Trust (“WAMIT”), the largest of the investment portfolios, earned a -1.4 percent rate of return for the fiscal year ending June 30, 2012.
-This performance reflected the present difficulties of investing in the challenging, at times turbulent, environment of today’s inter-connected global economies.
+As of June 30, 2013, the consolidated endowment for the College totaled $697.7 million — another new high-water mark!
+Compared to the previous year’s total of $644.2 million, the endowment increased by $53.5 million, or 8.3 percent.
+Strong gift flow and investment performance were the main drivers of asset growth.
+With improving conditions in the global markets, the William & Mary Investment Trust (“WAMIT”), the largest of the investment portfolios, earned a 10.7 percent rate of return for the fiscal year ending June 30, 2013.
+WAMIT’s Blended Policy Benchmark returned 9.9 percent.

-The composition of WAMIT’s policy benchmark is reflective of the broadly diversified investment opportunity set in which WAMIT invests.
-As a result, the blended policy benchmark is comprised of a 56 percent weighting to the MSCI All Country World Index, a 24 percent weighting to the Barclays Capital U.S. Aggregate Bond Index, a 2 percent weighting to the Barclays Capital U.S. Credit Index, an 8 percent weighting to the Barclays Capital U.S. High Yield Index, and a 10 percent weighting to the Dow Jones-UBS Commodity Index.
+The Blended Policy Benchmark is comprised of a 56 percent weighting to the MSCI All Country World Index, a 24 percent weighting to the Barclays Capital U.S. Aggregate Bond Index, a 2 percent weighting to the Barclays Capital U.S. Credit Index, an 8 percent weighting to the Barclays Capital U.S. High Yield Index, and a 10 percent weighting to the Dow Jones-UBS Commodity Index.
 The composition of WAMIT’s Policy Benchmark reflects the broad diversification in WAMIT’s investment allocation.

 WAMIT’s exposure to Marketable Alternatives comes in two component asset classes: Absolute Return and Special Situations.
-Generally, investments in Absolute Return are those designed to consistently produce a positive return that would at a minimum equate to the yield of inflation plus spending (typically high single digits).
+Generally, investments in Absolute Return are those designed to consistently produce a positive return that would, at a minimum, equate to the yield of inflation plus spending (typically high single digits).
 Investments in Special Situations are opportunistic in nature and consequently reflect strategies that seek to maximize returns from situations perceived to be temporary aberrations in market pricing or where specific financing can measurably improve asset quality and a company’s balance sheet.
-Together, Absolute Return and Special Situations comprised approximately 33.1 percent of the WAMIT portfolio as of June 30, 2013, down measurably from 33.1 percent in 2012 and 36.2 percent in 2011.
+Together, Absolute Return and Special Situations comprised approximately 26.5 percent of the WAMIT portfolio as of June 30, 2013, down measurably from 33.1 percent in 2012 and 36.2 percent in 2011.
 Reduced exposure levels to credit strategies and multi-strategy type hedge funds account for the gradual decline in weighting.
 Combined, these marketable alternatives produced a 10.7 percent return in 2013.
-Individually, managers in our Absolute Return category had a tough year navigating the choppy waters in the alternative space, generating a -2.9 percent return.
-However the category fared better than the collective aggregate that comprise the benchmark HFR Fund of Funds Composite, which returned -4.4 percent.
-Managers in Special Situations, predominantly those engaged in credit and restructuring strategies, produced a 2.5 percent return, well exceeding the HFR Distressed Securities benchmark which returned -3.4 percent.
+Individually, managers in the Absolute Return category returned 7.4 percent, the same as the benchmark HFR Fund of Funds Composite.
+Managers in Special Situations collectively produced a 16.9 percent return, exceeding the HFR Distressed Securities benchmark that returned 14.9 percent.

-The fixed income portion of the portfolio returned 7 percent for the fiscal year.
-This compares to the 7.5 percent return of the Barclays Capital U.S. Aggregate Bond Index.
-In Real Assets, an asset class comprised of investments in commodities, natural resources (oil, gas, and timber) and equity real estate, WAMIT’s blended exposures had a combined return of 2.7 percent, outperforming the Dow Jones-UBS Commodity Index of -14.3 percent by an impressive 17 percent.
-At June 30, 2012, fixed income carried an 8.7 percent weight in the portfolio, real assets a 9.0 percent weight, and cash a 3.3 percent weight with a corresponding amount slightly in excess of $13.6 million.
+The fixed income portion of the portfolio returned 1.6 percent for the fiscal year.
+This compares to the -0.7 percent return of the Barclays Capital U.S. Aggregate Bond Index.
+In Real Assets, an asset class comprised of investments in commodities, natural resources (oil, gas, and timber) and equity real estate, WAMIT’s blended exposures had a combined return of 2.6 percent, outperforming the Dow Jones-UBS Commodity Index of -8.0 percent by 1,062 basis points.
+On June 30, 2013, fixed income carried a 7.7 percent weight in the portfolio; real assets a 7.9 percent weight; and cash, a 4.1 percent weight with a corresponding amount of slightly more than $19 million.

-As of June 30, 2012, the Investments Committee had oversight responsibility of approximately $417 million in investable assets contained within WAMIT.
-At that time, representative ownership in WAMIT consisted of 87.4 percent belonging to The College of William & Mary Foundation (CWMF), 5.9 percent belonging to the Marshall- Wythe School of Law Foundation, 4.7 percent belonging to the William & Mary School of Business Foundation, and 2 percent belonging to the VIMS Foundation.
-Collectively, WAMIT investments represent approximately 64.7 percent of the $644.2 million in total endowment resources that benefit William & Mary.
+As of June 30, 2013, the Investments Committee had oversight responsibility of approximately $472 million in investable assets contained within WAMIT.
+At that time, 86.9 percent of representative ownership in WAMIT belonged to The College of William & Mary Foundation, 6.4 percent belonged to the Marshall- Wythe School of Law Foundation, 4.7 percent belonged to the William & Mary School of Business Foundation, and 2 percent belonged to the VIMS Foundation.
+Collectively, WAMIT investments represent approximately 68 percent of the $697.7 million in total endowment resources that benefit the College.